paulcostanza/breakout/notes.md

 2. inside this directory, type: npx http-server

 ## features to add
+MENU
-- options menu:
+- options:
     - easy or hard: how fast the ball moves, size of the paddle
     - if you want the paddle to be continuous (go past the right side and pop out the left, and reverse)
     - Change board color
     - switch between score and timer (Melinda's idea)
     - toggle music
     - toggle sound effects
-- make the ball bounce in a different direction depending on which side of the paddle it hits.
+- High Score:
+    - limit top 10 high score
+- User Name
+    - under user name menu, auto highlight and be able to press enter
+- Questions/Comments/Problems
+    - add this menu item
+    - Have it send an annoyomus email to me.
+BALL ACTION
 - add explosion image when the ball hits the bottom of the screen
 - a nice fade in for balls to reappear
-- cool letter swapping when user enters a name
-- how to launch this onto the web and everything that will entail
+GLOBAL HIGH SCORE
 - add a high score menu that has a 'global high score' that saves to a database
 - add a password, but not until I am working on global storage
 - "For secure storage, especially when dealing with authentication-related data, server-side storage is recommended."
-- limit top 10 high score
-- under user name menu, auto highlight and be able to press enter
+- how to launch this web app onto the web and everything that will entail RANDOM STUFF
+- cool letter swapping when user enters a name
 - another cool color: brickColor = '#9324ab'
-- add a place to send a comment/question/consern/problem.
-Would Like to have it so it sends an annoyomus email to me.

 ## power-ups to add
 Not sure if I should make the power-ups instant turns or save them on the side.
 If saved, it would save up to three that you can use, (1, 2, & 3) and would knock out ones when you pick up new power-ups.
 Show a timer for how long power-ups last.